 If an asset is not performing as expected or is expensive to operate, look to liquidate and better deploy those funds.

 Pitch your business to family and friends for an interest-free loan.
 There are also online portals that help raise funds for fledgeling businesses at low or no interest rates.

 #15 – Invite investors

 Debt financing is inherently expensive.
 Getting an investor on board who can bring in the capital and a certain amount of business experience in lieu of a small stake of your business is another good option.

 There is no one-size-fits-all technique.
 You may have to experiment with different debt reduction strategies based on your comfort level and figure what works best for you and your business.

 Instamojo has a lending program open for Instamojo users only.
-Interested?
-Click here and we’ll have someone from the team reach out to you.
+Interested for loans?
+Apply for Instamojo loans for small business and we’ll have someone from the team reach out to you.